webqit/webflo/README.md

 ```

 > **Note**
 > <br>In this architecture, navigation is traditional - a new page loads each time.
-The `bundle.js` script comes with the appropriate OOHTML support level for the import resolution.
+The `bundle.js` script comes with the appropriate OOHTML support level required for the imports to function.

 ##### In a Single Page Architecture